-Waukegan, Illinois is one of the largest cities located on the west bank of Lake Michigan and is the presiding seat of Lake County.
-The city is known for its tourist attractions, harbor and airport and is the location of three superfund sites.
+Waukegan, Illinois, is one of the largest cities located on the west bank of Lake Michigan and is the presiding seat of Lake County.
+The city is known for its tourist attractions, harbor, and airport, and three superfund sites.

-Over the past decade, the number of reported cases involving nursing home abuse has risen at an alarming rate across Illinois.
-In an effort to provide transparency and allow families to make well educated decisions regarding the placement of their loved ones in homes, medicare.gov now provides ratings on all accredited nursing homes and cites areas of concern to be taken into consideration.
+Over the past decade, the number of reported cases involving elder home abuse has risen at an alarming rate compared to other facilities in the United States.
+To provide transparency and allow family members to make well-educated decisions regarding the placement of their loved ones in homes, medicare.gov now provides ratings on all accredited nursing homes and cites areas of concern to be taken into consideration.

-Following are the accredited nursing facilities located within Waukegan, Illinois and their current ratings.Bayside Terrace
+Click here for a list of the accredited nursing facilities located in northeastern Illinois and their current ratings.

 1100 South Lewis Avenue